NateR124/solace-health-application/DISCUSSION.md

 ![Specialty Filtering](./images/specialty-filtering.png)

 - **Styling update:** I think there could have been more color contrast in here.
 In addition, the modal could have faded into and out of view more smoothly.
+Overall my thinking was that a user won't know the exact name we use for a category, but they'll "know it when they see it", so I wanted a screen that made it as visually easy as possible to browse and find the right specialty.
 - **Refactor around selecting just one specialty:** An important design choice here was this- do users, in practice, want an advocate with more than one specialty, or is it almost always just one?
 If the flow was designed to select just one, I'd change this a bit
 - **Synonym Search:** If the grouping didn't work here, or more categories were to be added, a search bar could be added to navigate these specialties as well, making sure each one has a list of synonym terms one would be typing instead (ex: Obsessive Compulsive Disorder would have 'OCD' as a synonym)